Student Handbooks

 - Humility

 Together Is Better: “I value other people’s strengths and learn from them.
 I get along well with others, even people who are different from me.
 I work well in groups.
-I see out ptyher people’s ideas to solve problems.”
+I see other people’s ideas to solve problems.”
 Habit 7: Sharpen the Saw - Renewal

 - Health and wellness